Earth Overshoot Day 2026

 We face a choice: continue with extractive, linear models, or shift to circular systems that regenerate, reuse, and reduce.
 This is where businesses can lead.

-Since 1971, when Earth Overshoot Day was first recorded on 25th December, it has crept forward nearly every year:
+Since 1971, when Earth Overshoot Day was first recorded on 31 December, it has moved earlier almost every year:

 - 2000: Late September